 In addition to being at least 18 years of age, you must also be a US citizen or permanent resident alien and show proof of high school graduation or equivalent.

-Step 1: Complete Your Required Education
+Step 2: Complete Your Required Education

-Before you can apply for the exam, you must complete a 60-hour Principles Course, as well as 12 hours of each of the following topics: Buying Practices, Listing Practices, and Developing Professionalism and Ethical Practices.
+Before you can apply for the exam, you must complete a 60-hour Principles Course, as well as 12 hours in each of the following topics: Buying Practices, Listing Practices, and Developing Professionalism and Ethical Practices.

 Select the course that's right for you on the Iowa Salesperson Licensing Course page.

 Learn more about our Iowa real estate licensing packages and start studying now!

 Step 3: Take the Iowa Salesperson Licensing Exam